Set up Segments to work for you

 Segments are a powerful tool for grouping your subscribers who meet (or don't meet) certain criteria.
 Here's how to create one:

 Go to the Subscribers page.
-You'll see a Segments section on the right, below the Add Subscribers button.
+You'll see an All Segments section on the right, below the Add Subscribers button.

-Click the "+ Create a Segment" link under this section to create a new Segment.
+Click the + icon to the right of this section to create a new Segment.

-Let's say you want to see which subscribers have subscribed to a Form and also have a certain Tag.
-If so, create a Segment of subscribers who match [All] (i.e., both) of these filter requirements:
+Let's say you want to create a Segment of subscribers who are subscribed to a Form and also have a certain Tag.

-Click Add Filter to set up more filters within your Filter Group as you may need.
+Click Add Filter to set up more filters within your filter group as you need.

 A Segment has one filter group by default, but you can click Add Filter Group to set up more filter groups.

-This is helpful for creating a Segment whose subscribers match [Any] of certain filters, but [None] of certain other filters, and so on.
+This is helpful for creating a Segment whose subscribers match any of certain filters within a filter group, but none of certain other filters in another filter group, and so on.

-So, as you can see, there are a lot of options for this!
-Feel free to get in there and test different filters and filter groups for your Segments.
+So, as you can see, you have many filtering options.
+Feel free to test different filter and filter group combinations for your Segments.

 If you write about more than one subject of interest on your blog, you may want to promote your content to just the subscribers interested in that subject instead of everyone on your list.